SocGen CEO sees no sign of discrimination by Russian authorities

 "Even if you have an extreme scenario in mind, a kind of expropriation... for us it will have a relatively limited impact in terms of capital, I think it is something we can easily manage," he said.

-Societe Generale has 3 billion euros (2.34 billion pounds) of capital invested in Russia and 1.3 billion euros of external financing as of the end of July 2014, Oudea said.
+Societe Generale has 3 billion euros ($3.78 billion) of capital invested in Russia and 1.3 billion euros of external financing as of the end of July 2014, Oudea said.

 It booked a 525 million euro writedown this year on the value of its Russian unit, Rosbank, after months of political crisis in Ukraine.